ROTH Capital lifts W&T Offshore Inc. [WTI] price estimate. Who else is bullish?

-W&T Offshore Inc. [NYSE: WTI] plunged by $0.0 during the normal trading session on Friday and reaching a high of $2.70 during the day while it closed the day at $2.61.
-W&T Offshore Inc. stock has also loss -3.33% of its value over the past 7 days.
-However, WTI stock has inclined by 0.38% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -39.58% and lost -53.06% year-on date.
+W&T Offshore Inc. [NYSE: WTI] stock went on an upward path that rose over 0.71% on Thursday, amounting to a one-week price increase of more than 8.05%.
+Over the last 12 months, WTI stock dropped by -32.54%.
+The one-year W&T Offshore Inc. stock forecast points to a potential upside of 17.06.
+The average equity rating for WTI stock is currently 3.00, trading closer to a bullish pattern in the stock market.

-The market cap for WTI stock reached $369.81 million, with 140.77 million shares outstanding and 93.34 million shares in the current float.
-Compared to the average trading volume of 7.52M shares, WTI reached a trading volume of 5685453 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $399.57 million, with 140.77 million shares outstanding and 93.34 million shares in the current float.
+Compared to the average trading volume of 7.59M shares, WTI stock reached a trading volume of 5456079 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about W&T Offshore Inc. [WTI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WTI shares is $3.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WTI stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.